If you’re reading this, you are:

 Sounds like a lot of compromise to me.

-Like masonry, prefab outdoor kitchens are difficult to maneuver in a small space.
+Like masonry, prefabricated outdoor kitchens are difficult to maneuver in a small space.
 Depending on your deck, it may not be possible to install properly.

 Furthermore, prefab outdoor kitchens often require heavy machinery, like cranes, to install.
 You may have to uninstall railings… Or even reconfigure your deck in order to place the deck kitchen properly.
 Using heavy machinery is also intrusive and inconvenient.